leggedrobotics/qed-splatter/README.md

 --output-format (ply (default), ckpt (nerfstudio), pt (gsplat))
 ```
 ### depth_hard_pruner

-Works analogously to the RGB hard pruner, not all features are available.
+This pruner uses depth loss to compute a pruning score to do hard pruning.
+It works analogously to the RGB hard pruner but not all features are available.

 ### Soft Pruner (WIP)
+This pruner also uses RGB loss to compute the pruning score.
 To use the soft pruner during qed traing use the following command:
 ```
 PRUNING_RATIO=0.2 SOFT_PRUNING=True DATA_DIR=<data> ns-train qed-splatter --data <data>
 ```
-#### known issues
+#### Known Issues
-The current sof pruner uses ENV variables.
+The current soft pruner uses ENV variables.
 This will be adressed later.
 For the Park scene it tries to generate black gaussians to cover the sky.
 The enitre scene is encased in these gaussians.